JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   `bit_assign`, bit reads/slices and `concat` can be re-emitted as source.
 A soft adder's body is mostly those; without this, descending into one would fail to regenerate and silently fall back to atomic.

+**A type living only inside a descended body reconstructs correctly** (a soft multiplier's local partial-products array, say, or a struct-typed descended local). `_TypeResolver.resolve` rebuilds an array type `BASE[d1][d2]...` compositionally from a reconstructible `BASE` — an array is always reconstructible if its element type is — and `_Codegen` seeds from the AUTOFSM'd function's whole elaborated subtree, not just what survived into the schedule, so a type used only inside a fully-descended entity is still resolvable.
+See `qor/multiplier/autofsm.py`, the design that exercises this, and the `[type resolver: array reconstruction]` section of `autofsm_unit_test.py`.

 #### The search itself